bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

     </figure>
   </div>
 </div>

-It's _like_ the traveling salesman problem, but all the salesmen can't take the same road.
-Also there are thousands of salesmen.
-Should net (A→B) be higher priority than (C→D)?
-GPUs hate branching logic.
-You can't route (C→D) until you've routed (A→B), so that embarrassingly parallel problem is actually pretty small.
-Now deal with Design Rules.
-If you don't want a trace to intersect another trace of a different net, you apply the design rules.
-But this changes when you go to the next net!
-You're constantly redefining whatever area you can route in because of Design Rules, which kills any GPU efficiency.

 But all is not lost.
 There's exactly one part of autorouting that's actually parallel, and a useful case to deploy a GPU.
 Lee's Wavefront expansion.
 You route your traces on a fine-pitch grid, and propagate a 'wave' through the grid.
 Each cell in the wave can be processed independently.
 Shortest path wins, put your trace there.
 That's what I'm using the GPU for, and the CPU for everything else.
 Yeah, it's faster, but it's not _great_.
 Don't trust the autorouter, but at least this one is fast.